Skip to main content

 Licensing: Licensing is mandatory for all retail drycleaning facilities in Illinois.
 The annual license fee ranges from $1,500 to $5,000, based upon the amount of drycleaning solvent purchased annually by a drycleaning facility.
 A chart reflecting the license fee schedule is included below.
 Licensed Drycleaner Roster

-Remedial Action Reimbursement: Subject to available funding, the Fund reimburses drycleaning facilities' owners' and operators' approvable expenses for the cleanup of soil or groundwater contamination attributable to a release of drycleaning solvent for which a site assessment was completed between July 1, 1997 and June 30, 2006.
+Remedial Action Reimbursement: Subject to available funding, the Fund reimburses drycleaning facilities' owners' and operators' approvable expenses for the cleanup of soil or groundwater contamination attributable to a release of drycleaning solvent.

-Insurance: The Fund provides up to $500,000 in environmental liability coverage to pay for the cleanup of soil and groundwater contamination resulting from a current or future spill or leak of drycleaning solvent at an insured facility.
-A $10,000 deductible applies to each incident.
+Insurance: An owner or operator may purchase pollution insurance through the Illinois EPA at $750 for six month policy periods.
+The Fund provides up to $500,000 in environmental liability coverage to pay for the cleanup of soil and groundwater contamination resulting from a current or future spill or leak of drycleaning solvent at an insured facility.
+A deductible applies to each incident.

 Questions may also be submitted to EPA.DryCleanerFund@illinois.gov